Militant Liberty: A Program of Evaluation and Assessment of Freedom: Origin

 John C. Broger developed the Militant Liberty concept in the early 1950s and presented at a University of California conference attended by Brigadier General Millard C. Young at the request of Admiral Arthur W. Radford in 1954.
 Championed by Admiral Radford, Militant Liberty gained the attention of Defense Secretary Charles E. Wilson who invited Broger and eighteen others to discuss and analyze the concept with him.
 This conference consisted of members of the military, as well as representatives of the advertising, business and entertainment industries.
 People such as Kenneth Wells of the Freedoms Foundation were recruited for the Militant Liberty program for the sole purpose of applying marketing strategies and promoting the project it through the federal processes as well as the public relations firm the Jam Handy Agency.
 With Wilson's endorsement the project was then sent to the Operations Coordinating Board to determine how it was to be utilized in the strategy against Communism.

-Although disseminated discreetly among the members of the American Armed Forces, The Militant Liberty Program remained unclassified and available upon request to the public.
+Although disseminated discreetly among the members of the United States Armed Forces, The Militant Liberty Program remained unclassified and available upon request to the public.
 A classified version of Militant Liberty called "Project Action" was employed in regions such as Latin America and French Indochina because it was believed that these regions were "particularly receptive to ideological propaganda."
 The pamphlet was also distributed to other nations in the hopes that they might use Militant Liberty as a Free World guide of their own.
 The Militant Liberty concept gained further importance when it was exposed that interrogated American POW's in Korea could not describe the intricacies of Communism, nor could counter the ideology with one of their own.
 The resulting report drafted by the United States Senate Committee on Government Operations recommended an ideological indoctrination program in order to make American soldiers more resilient to communist tactics.

 Following the Militant Liberty program, Assistant Defense Secretary Carter Burgess and Assistant Secretary of the Army Hough Milton developed a spin-off program called "Battle for Liberty. " Secretary Wilson had envisioned that Militant Liberty, Battle for Liberty and the Code of Conduct would serve as the guiding documents creating a unified ideological doctrine for the Armed Forces.